Salt War (1304): Aftermath

 Following the peace, the Paduan poets and early humanists Mussato and Lovato exchanged verses on the war.
-Lovato wrote three poems in this exchange (numbered 27, 28 and 30) and Mussato wrote two (29 and 31), althoug the order in which they were written is a matter of dispute.
+Lovato wrote three poems in this exchange (numbered 27, 28 and 30) and Mussato wrote two (29 and 31), although the order in which they were written is a matter of dispute.
 Lovato asked Mussato whether he thought the peace could last, given that, through terms that favoured Venice, Padua's "wounded liberty might be the cause of a second conflict."
 He thought that they should pretend to be satisfied with the terms since "peace, even a simulated one, is peace: often the true follows the feigned."
 Mussato, however, preferred to denounce the Treaty of Treviso.
 Otherwise, Paduan sources have say little about the war.
 One of the best accounts is found the Historia of Ferreto de' Ferreti of Vicenza.
 The war is mentioned in Riccobaldo of Ferrara's Compilatio chronologica.
 Marino Sanudo Torsello was also a witness of the war.
 On the whole, "the chroniclers seem to endorse the Venetian version of the rupture" with Padua.